Leon8M/Me-Manager/README.md

 # Me Manager - Personal Finance & Productivity App

-Take full control of your finances and productivity with Me Manager!
-A progressive web app (PWA) that works offline, helping you manage money, tasks, and goals with a sleek mobile-first interface.
+Take full control of your finances and productivity with Me Manager!.
+It helps you manage money, tasks, and goals with a sleek mobile-first interface.

 ```bash
 # Start development environment